March 8, 2022

 Schwab Advisor Services™ is Schwab’s business serving independent investment advisory firms like Stillwater.
 They provide Stillwater and its clients with access to its institutional brokerage services (trading, custody, reporting, and related services), many of which are not typically available to Schwab retail customers.
+However, certain retail investors may be able to get institutional brokerage services from Schwab without going through Stillwater.
 Schwab also makes available various support services.
 Some of those services help Stillwater manage or administer clients’ Accounts, while others help Stillwater manage and grow their business.
 Schwab’s support services are generally available on an unsolicited basis (Stillwater does not need to request them) and at no charge to Stillwater.
 Examples of these services are: access to a broad range of investment products, execution of securities transactions, custody of client assets, investment research, facilitating trade execution and allocation for multiple client Accounts, providing pricing and other market data, facilitating payment of fees from clients’ accounts, assisting with back-office functions, recordkeeping and client reporting.
 Some additional services Schwab provides Stillwater that are intended to help manage and further develop Stillwater’s business are: educational conferences and events, publications, and access to employee benefits providers, human capital consultants and insurance providers.

 The availability of these services from Schwab benefits Stillwater because they do not have to produce or purchase them.
 Stillwater doesn’t have to pay for Schwab’s services so long as their clients collectively keep a total of at least $10 million of their assets in accounts at Schwab.
 [Beyond that, these services are not contingent upon Stillwater committing any specific amount of business to Schwab in trading commissions or assets in custody.]
 The $10 million minimum may give Stillwater an incentive to recommend that clients maintain their account with Schwab, based on Stillwater’s interest in receiving Schwab’s services that benefit their business rather than based on client’s interest in receiving the best value in custody services and the most favorable execution of client transactions.
 This is a potential conflict of interest.
 Stillwater believes, however, that their selection of Schwab as one of their recommended custodians and brokers is in the best interests of clients.
 Stillwater’s selection is primarily supported by the scope, quality and price of Schwab’s services (see “How Stillwater selects brokers/custodians”) and not Schwab’s services that benefit only Stillwater.

-Stillwater participates in the institutional advisor program (the “Program”) offered by TD Ameritrade Institutional.
+Stillwater is a past participant in the institutional advisor program (the “Program”) offered by TD Ameritrade Institutional.
 TD Ameritrade Institutional is a division of TD Ameritrade Inc., member FINRA/SIPC (“TD Ameritrade “), an unaffiliated SEC-registered broker-dealer and FINRA member.
 TD Ameritrade offers to independent investment advisors services which include custody of securities, trade execution, clearance and settlement of transactions.
 Stillwater receives some benefits from TD Ameritrade through its participation in the Program.
 (Please see the disclosure under Item 14. below.)

 To assist it in these monitoring services, Stillwater Advisory Representatives will periodically request and review updates to a client’s Investment Information to determine that the client’s options remain consistent with the client’s stated investment objective and strategy.